cryptyro/Huffman-Encoding/README.md

 ## HuffmanCoding Class
 ### Methods
 - `parse_file(filename)` This function reads a binary file and counts the occurrences of each characterwithin the file.
 It returns an array where the index corresponds to the character value (0 to 255), and the value at each index represents the count of that character.
-- `buildHuffmanTree(frequencyArray)`: Takes a frequency array, then build the Huffman tree on it and returns the root of the Huffman Tree.
+- `buildHuffmanTree(frequencyArray)` This function constructs a Huffman tree based on the given frequency array.
+It uses a priority queue (min-heap) to build the tree by repeatedly merging the two nodes with the smallest frequencies until only one node remains.
 - `Inorder(root, code, huffmanCodes)`: Takes the root of the Huffman Tree and returns the HuffmanCodes stored in a vector of string.
 - `compress(infilename, outfilename, huffmanCodes)`: Takes a input file and returns the encoded data along with the Huffman Tree. decode(encoded_data, tree): Takes the encoded data and the Huffman Tree and returns the decoded original string.